duongng59/Angular-todo-list/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## chưa xử lý xong checkboxes
-Issue: khi tích vào task đã hoàn thành thay vì chỉ gạch đi những task được checked thì toàn bộ task đều chuyển thành check
+Issue: khi tích vào task đã hoàn thành thay vì chỉ gạch đi những task được checked thì toàn bộ task đều chuyển thành checked